Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/setup-content-serialization.md

   - The Media Item (under site item)
   - The Data item with it’s direct children for the different data source folders
   - Dictionary item with direct children
-  - The Presentation Section incl. all subitem
+  - The Presentation Section incl. all subitems
   - The Settings sections incl. all subitems

 > ⚠️ **IMPORTANT**: